 - The student must provide instructors with a printed copy of their “orders” to request a military activity schedule accommodation.

 - In the event written “orders” give a student less than seven (7) calendar days from notification to the onset of the absence, instructors are still encouraged to work with the student concerning the requested schedule accommodation.

-- Absences for required military activities may or may not be anticipated.
+- Absences for required military activities do not always have advanced notice.

-- A student with advance notice of a required military activity may be required to complete course work prior to the absence.
+- A student with advance notice of a required military activity may be require to complete course work prior to the absence

-- If the student has less than seven (7) calendar days’ notice (as certified by the written “orders”), the instructor should make every effort to work with the student to accomplish the schedule accommodation.
+- If a student has less than seven (7) calendar days’ notice (as certified by the written “orders”), the instructor should utilize all resources to accommodate the shift in scheduling.

 - Veterans requesting to schedule accommodation for VA Medical appointments shall follow the notification procedures outlined above and should use VA Email or a hard copy appointment notification in place of orders.
 Medical appointments are made by the VA and the student generally has no control of the appointment times or dates and when missed may take up to nine months to reschedule.